luxe/unilang/README.md

 ## Summary
-Unilang is an experimental programming language and IDE.
-It has a graphical and textual fronted for creating programs and programming related artifacts.
+Unilang is a programming language and IDE.
+It has a graphical and textual fronted for creating programs.
 The language unifies with other languages through transcompilation.
 It was written to automate and improve the productivity of a single person, but you might find something useful in it as well.

-## Philosophy
+## Design
 The creation of this language is different from most other programing languages because it rejects the idea of traditional lexical analysis and language grammars.
-Programming in Unilang is focused on providing concept values for a language meta-model.
-This avoids the strategy where syntactical expressions are parsed into ASTs in which pragmatic meaning is often lost during correlation.
+Programming in Unilang becomes re-focus on encoding concept values to the language's meta-model.
+This avoids the typical transformation process where syntactical expressions are parsed into ASTs; a strategy that seems to lose the pragmatic meaning from the originally intended encoded information.
+An example of this issue can be more widely seen if we reflect on the usefulness of compiler errors.
+A large amount of effort has gone into trying to make error messages as clear as possible, but often times there still remains a clarity gap that could be filled.
+By any means, why should the programmer be capable of making syntactical mistakes in the first place?
+Projectional editing can solve this.
 A longer description for the rationale around Unilang's design is covered in the remaining subsections.

 ## GPL Shortcomings